Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 * Celo Alfajores testNet
 * Faucets
 * Hardhat, Don't worry, you will be installing hardhat alongside this tutorial
-* Node `node` and Package Manager `yarn` or `npm`.
-You should have `node` and you're preferred package manager pre-installed.
+* Node `node` and Node Package Manager `npm`.
+This tutorial will make use of the node package manager.
-This tutorial will make use of the `yarn` package manager, but you can follow along with you're preferred PM
+You should have the node package manager `npm` pre-installed.
+Follow the links more information on installing `node` and node package manager `npm`.

 ## Brief definition of Keywords